Abbeygreen Church: Return to the Free Church of Scotland

 On 26 March 2020, the congregation of Abbeygreen Church, in unity with its elders and minister left the Church of Scotland to form Abbeygreen New Church, meeting once as an independent congregation on 29 March (online).
 The church had worked with the Church of Scotland, Presbytery of Lanark, to secure its land and buildings and completed the transfer on the morning of 26 March, immediately before the legal system in Scotland was shut down by the government on the afternoon of 26 March due to the COVID-19 situation.
 On 31 March 2020, the minister was accepted and recognized as a minister of the Free Church of Scotland and the congregation of Abbeygreen was joyfully re-admitted into the Free Church of Scotland, where it began in 1843.
 The meeting of the church "online" on 29 March 2020 was a feature of the Sars-CoV-2 virus situation which resulted in public gatherings being closed down by the Scottish Government from the afternoon of 26 March in the UK.
 The church is constituted within the Free Church of Scotland under the Model Trust Deed constitution, that of having a Kirk Session and a Finance Committee and serves as part of the Free Church of Scotland Presbytery of Glasgow.
 The heritable properties and capital assets of the church are held by a charitable limited company; Abbeygreen Ministries Trust.

+Commencement of a New Ministry in the Free Church of Scotland

+After the retirement of Rev. Carmichael, the congregation spent a period of time seeking a new minister.
+Rev. Colin J. Fast, who had come to Scotland in 2023 to work with Christian Focus Publications, came to their attention with a view to calling him to be their minister.
+In the second half of 2025 the interim moderator for Abbeygreen made approach for Rev. Fast to be accepted as a Minister of the Free Church of Scotland and at the General Assembly in May 2026, Rev. Fast was accepted as a minister of the Free Church, allowing the congregation to proceed with the call.
+The Presbytery of Glasgow and Argyll moderated the call of Rev. Fast on 1 June 2026 ahead of the regular Presbytery meeting of 2 June 2026 at which the call was accepted, setting the date for induction of Rev. Fast to the charge of Abbeygreen for 19 June 2026.
+On 19 June 2026 Rev. Colin J. Fast was inducted as the minister of the congregation of Abbeygreen Free Church of Scotland by the Presbytery of Glasgow and Argyll.